replit/kaboom/doc/26-add-level.md

 # Things to try

 You can add functionality to keep track of the score each time a coin is collected.
-Visit https://kaboomjs.com/ to learn more.

 Check out the repl in the link below: